+Web developers enthuse about Google’s Chrome.
+Sad!
 Like petrol heads asking about ‘torque’.
-Who cares, as long as the car goes !
+Who cares, as long as the car goes.

-In the 1990’s Netscape Navigator was the first commercial browser and Internet Explorer’s only competitor.
+In the 1990’s Netscape Navigator was the first commercial browser and Internet Explorer’s only major competitor.
 Whilst free to individuals, it was paid for by businesses.
-Netscape lost the first browser war to Microsoft.
+Microsoft then bundled Internet Explorer in for free with their operating system.
+Netscape lost the first browser war.

-Firefox rose from the ashes of Netscape Navigator.
-This time around, to compete, Firefox had to be free like Internet Explorer.
-So they became a non-profit making organisation but they still needed to generate revenue from somewhere to cover their costs.
+Rising from the ashes, Netscape Navigator came back as Mozilla Firefox.
+To compete his time around, Firefox had to be free like IE. So Mozilla became a non-profit making organisation, but they still needed to generate revenue from somewhere to cover their costs.

 Setting the Standards

-This revolutionised web design.
-For the first time these 3 browsers (who share 55% of the UK market) had an agreed standard and no longer required additional fixes.
+This move was a game changer in web design.
+For the first time these three browsers (who currently share 55% of the UK market) agreed a standard and no longer required additional fixes.
 Cutting development time down significantly, it made hand coding cost effective again.